 - A comprehensive review found about a 10% prevalence of elder abuse that included physical, sexual, psychological or verbal, and financial abuse, as well as neglect.

-- Another study in New York estimated that one in 13 elder adults in the state had suffered at least one type of abuse in the year before.
+- Another study in New York estimated that one in 13 senior adults in the state had suffered at least one type of abuse in the year before.

-- Elder abuse is found to often go unreported, so the numbers we do have could be even higher than we realize.
+- Elder abuse often goes unreported, so the real statistics could be even higher than we realize.

 - Low social support, dementia, low income, poor physical health, and past traumatic events are all risk factors for nursing home abuse.